Definition of Disability

 including employment, the provision of goods and services to the

 public and the exercise of public functions.
-In addition a Public
+The UK Government is

 News / Events